ManuWeb3/DeFi-Fork-Sushi/README.md

-1. A tutorial for educational purpose only
+1. A project for educational purpose only
 ==========================================

 2. Created a fork of SushiSwap DEX.